Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-3.md

     </details>

 49. Which of the following is a benefit of running an application in multiple Availability Zones?
-    - A. Allows you to exceed AWS service limits.
+    - A. Allows you to exceed AWS service limits. (service limit are at account level not az deployment]
     - B. Reduces application response time between servers and global users.
     - C. Increases available compute capacity.
     - D. Increases the availability of your application.